 - Preferred payment options.
 The most used options in Thailand are bank cards, cash transfers through Big C and Tesco supermarkets, online wallets TrueMoney, Line Pay, mPay, and state QR-banking ThaiQR.

 Unless the regional trends and rules are followed, it will be difficult for your business to take root in the APAC region.

-Entering several countries at once
+Entering several countries in the Asian market at once

 While expanding to APAC, it’s essential to localise your business.
-It would help if you found a local expert, adapt your product or service to these regions, and write a sales scenario for each.
+It would help if you found a local expert, adapted your product or service to these regions, and wrote a sales scenario for each.
 Offering local acquiring may require additional costs.
 You’ll have to register a legal entity and create a company’s local branch in this case.
 If the business offers its clients only alternative payment methods, there is no need to register.
 Also, such companies will avoid chargebacks since they are not provided in case of payments via alternative payment methods.

 The Asian-Pacific market is promising, but businesses should enter it with caution since the region is characterised by heterogeneity in legislation, payment infrastructure, and financial behaviour.
 Our team is ready to help you choose the most suitable options for certain reasons based on the needs and goals of your business.
 Contact us to get more information and assistance from our experts.